 Corian has a distinctly different look than the natural and engineered stones.
 Since it is a plastic, Corian counter top colors tend not to be as rich in tone nor possess the depth of color that you'll especially find in marble and granite colors and even in Silestone colors.

 Classic styles "sell" better so keep this in mind if a move is in your future.
 Choose a color scheme focused more on neutral earth tones.

 However, if your tastes run toward the more dramatic and exotic granite colors or marble colors, go for it!
 After all, the countertops are for you to love and enjoy and very often it's the unique that commands a premium upon resale.

-Also, keep in mind that it is generally better to minimize the number of different elements you combine in a design and choose those that share common features in order to create a unified theme.
+Minimizing the number of different elements you combine in a design choosing those that share common features will help create a unified theme.
 But you can still mix and match texture, pattern and color.
 Get some great tips on choosing interior design colors.

 For example, you could combine a polished granite countertop with a tumbled marble backsplash and a slate floor.
 Use a polished finish on one surface and honed on another.
 Or mix a dramatic pattern with a simple one.
 The idea is to create a harmonious balance.